-The financial statements of the Branches have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB"), the UAE Federal Law No. (32) of 2021 and applicable regulations of the Central Bank of the UAE.
+The financial statements of the Branches have been prepared on going concern basis and in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB"), the UAE Federal Law No. (32) of 2021 and applicable regulations of the Central Bank of the UAE.